This topic describes how the Gorouter, the main component in the CF routing tier, routes HTTP traffic within Cloud Foundry Application Runtime.

 - If the

-Developers can then add Zipkin trace IDs to their application logging in order to trace app requests and responses in App Cloud.
+Developers can then add Zipkin trace IDs to their app logging in order to trace app requests and responses in Cloud Foundry.

 After adding Zipkin HTTP headers to app logs, developers can use